Laws // Lois

 Article 4.
 Decisions by the government of a province or semi-autonomous region are subject to abolishment or alteration by that province’s or that semi-autonomous region’s legislature.

 Article 5.
-All officials of the government of a province or semi-autonomous region are accountable to their actions and may be recalled at any time by their Premier.
+Every official of the government of a province or semi-autonomous region is accountable for their actions and may be recalled at any time by their Premier.

 Article 6.
-A Premier appoints Ministers to the Cabinet of that province or semi-autonomous region to preside over a specific Ministry and to advise that Premier on governance in their sector in that province or semi-autonomous region.
+A Premier may appoint Ministers to the Cabinet of that province or semi-autonomous region to preside over a specific Ministry and to advise that Premier on governance in their sector in that province or semi-autonomous region.

-The Premier may delegate power to a Ministry to make autonomous decisions, subject nonetheless to the abolishment or alteration by the Prime Minister.
+The Premier may delegate power to a Ministry to make autonomous decisions, subject nonetheless to the abolishment or alteration by the Premier.

 The Premier is the head of the Cabinet of their province or semi-autonomous region.